-With the warmer weather bringing all kinds of animals out, I thought we’d try our hand at making a few paper plate turtles.
-As a bonus, this turtle craft can easily be turned into a puppet!
+With the warmer weather bringing all kinds of animals out, I thought we’d make a few of our favorite animals with this paper plate turtle craft.

-Finally, to make it into a puppet, use a 1 inch thick strip of thin cardboard (think cereal box), fold the ends and tape it to the underside of the shell as shown.
+If you want to turn the paper plate turtle into a puppet, cut a 1 inch thick strip of thin cardboard (a cereal box is perfect) to become the handle.
+Fold the ends and tape it to the middle of the bottom of the paper plate.

-The kids had lots of fun making their turtles “crawl” on the floor, wiggle and dance, and in the case of my son’s turtle — drive trucks!
+When they are finished they will have lots of fun playing with their paper plate turtle puppets.
+Mine had fun making the turtles “crawl” on the floor, wiggle and dance, and in the case of my son’s turtle craft, drive toy trucks.